-It’s now six months since the Investment Association — the trade body for the UK fund industry — drew up a Statement of Principles.
+It’s now six months since the Investment Association — the trade body for the UK fund industry — drew up a Statement of Principles for every fund manager.

 IA members, of which there are more than 200, were asked to make a public commitment to always put clients’ interests’ first and ahead of their own.

 So far just 25 firms are known to have signed up.
 Two non-signatories, M&G and Schroders, have now signalled their intention to leave the association.
 Three other firms that haven’t signed — Aberdeen, Fidelity and Invesco — are rumoured to have threatened to leave.
 The IA’s chief executive, whose idea the Statement of Principles was, has been relieved of his duties.